hoplime/convergence-games/convergence_games/app/templates/pages/faq.md

 {#on-the-day}
 ### If I have a question or need help on the day, what should I do?

-There should be people around wearing red lanyards and hi-vis vests that will be a mix of volunteers and organising committee members.
+There should be people around wearing hi-vis vests that will be a mix of volunteers and organising committee members.
 They should be able to help or point you in the right direction.

 {#first-aid}
 ### Are first aiders available?

-Yes, we should have first aiders available all weekend.
+Yes, we will have first aiders available all weekend.
+If you require a first aider, please report to the guild help desk or flag down a volunteer in a hivis vest.

 {#complaints}
 ### I have a problem with someone/a game submission/something, how do I formally complain/bring it to the organising committee's attention?

 Hopefully you have a great time, but if not we want to know!
 Before and after the event the best way to get in touch is by email to [waikatoroleplayingguild@gmail.com](mailto:waikatoroleplayingguild@gmail.com).
 You can also message us via our [Facebook Profile](https://www.facebook.com/waikatoroleplayingguild/) or [Instagram](https://instagram.com/waikatorpguild).

-If there is an issue during the event then the best way is to approach one of the people wearing a red lanyard.
+If there is an issue during the event then the best way is to approach one of the people wearing a hivis vest.
 These will be a mix of volunteers and committee members, who will be able to help or direct you to someone who can.
 If there is something serious you may be asked to follow up with an email afterwards.

 {#contact}
 ### I have a question that is not answered here, how can I contact you?